 LICENSING AND DRIVING

-We get asked all the time if a CDL is required to drive our 40′ long home, and the answer is no – a CDL is not required to drive it.
+We get asked all the time if a CDL is required to drive our 40′ long home.
+The answer is no – a CDL is not required.

 It is registered and treated like an RV.

 Convenient for new skoolie owners?
 Yes.
 Common?
 Yup.
 Legal?
 You betcha.
-Somewhat horrifying knowing all those huge RVs you’re passing on the interstate require no extra training to operate?
+Is it horrifying knowing all those huge RVs on the interstate require no extra training?
 Incredibly.

-Learn its pivoting points for turns (usually near the rear wheels), learn how wide you need to take your left and right turns.
+Learn its pivot points for left and right turns (usually near the rear wheels).
 Lefts are easy.
-Rights, get somewhere with space and practice.
+Rights, require extra space and practice.

-Learn where you need to be in the lane, as you’re quite a bit wider in a bus than a normal car.
+Identify where you need to be in the lane, as you’re quite a bit wider than a normal car.
 It will feel different.
-Learn how to effectively use your mirrors.
+Learn how to use your mirrors.
+We also recommend installing side and rear cameras.
 Can you back it up?
 Park?
-Do a 19-point turn around if necessary?
+Turn around in a tight space if necessary?

 Oh, and it will be necessary.
-At one point or another, you will be that guy.
-Beyond the driving aspects of familiarizing yourself with your skoolie, make sure you know exactly how tall your bus is, and how much height your solar adds.
-You don’t want to find out a detail like that when you try to go under a bridge for the first time.
+At one point or another, you will be that guy or gal.
+You also need to know exactly how tall your bus is.
+This includes extra racks, solar panels, and anything else you’ve added to the roof.
+You don’t want to find out a detail like that when going under a bridge for the first time.

 Although seemingly obvious, this one is often under-prioritized.